JuliaGraphics/Luxor.jl/docs/src/examples.md

 ![background](assets/figures/julia-logos.png)

-You can change the extension of the file name: "julia-logos.png" to "julia-logos.svg" or "julia-logos.pdf" or "julia-logos.eps" to produce alternative formats.
+You can change the extension of the file name, for example "julia-logos.png" to "julia-logos.svg" or "julia-logos.pdf" or "julia-logos.eps", to produce alternative formats.

 ## Something a bit more complicated: a Sierpinski triangle